Quotients of buildings by groups acting freely on chambers: The Fundamental Group of a Weyl Graph

-A method one can employ when calculating the fundamental group of a Weyl graph is to first calculate the universal groups of its $2$-residues, take the union of each presentation, and then quotient out by a spanning tree.
+Therefore we have a natural isomorphism $\overline{\cW}_C \xrightarrow{\sim}\pi_1(\cW,T)$.
+If we make the choice of a chamber in the universal cover $\Delta$ of $\cW$, we get a well-defined action of $\pi_1(\cW,T)$ on $\Delta$.
+A method one can employ when calculating the fundamental group of a Weyl graph is to first calculate the universal groups of its $2$-residues, take the union of these presentations, and then quotient out by a spanning tree.